 Using agile as an excuse to avoid good management practices

 Organizations typically spend many years adopting and refining management practices to suit the context in which they are used.
 Representing years of corporate history, deeply integrated with common practices and tools and embodying key aspects of the organization’s culture, these practices cannot and should not be put to one side.
-Many complaints about agile adoption center on the idea that well-understood, functioning processes are abandoned without sufficient thought to their replacement, or to the impact on skills, projects, and management practices.
+Many complaints about agile adoption centre on the idea that well-understood, functioning processes are abandoned without sufficient thought to their replacement, or to the impact on skills, projects, and management practices.

 Adopting agile for new activities, not as an end-to-end delivery approach